 Experience with world cultures makes our students more adaptable and better prepared to meet the challenges of a global and increasingly diverse job market.

-Languages and Cultures in the Department of Anthropology, Sociology and Languages at the University of Missouri–St. Louis allows students to pursue an education in language with internationally-recognized faculty experts committed to each individual student’s success.
-The Languages and Cultures faculty at UMSL is dedicated to teaching excellence, and our faculty members have either native or near-native proficiency as well as advanced degrees in the languages they teach.
+Language and Cultural Studies at the University of Missouri–St. Louis allows students to pursue an education in language with internationally-recognized faculty experts committed to each individual student’s success.
+The Language and Cultural Studies faculty at UMSL is dedicated to teaching excellence, and our faculty members have either native or near-native proficiency as well as advanced degrees in the languages they teach.

-An education in Languages and Cultures from UMSL enables you to join a community of global citizens in an international setting.
+An education in Language and Cultural Studies from UMSL enables you to join a community of global citizens in an international setting.
 You will have the incomparable opportunity to see the world, both in your classroom and while working or studying abroad.

-For more information about Languages and Cultures in the Department of Anthropology, Sociology and Languages, visit our website:
+For more information about the Department Languages and Cultures Studies, visit our website:

 To learn more about our courses, visit: